Goyenda Ginni

-Goyenda Ginni was an Indian Bengali crime drama anthology television series that premiered on 7 September 2015 to 25 December 2016 and aired on Zee Bangla.
-It was produced by Shree Venkatesh Films, it starred Indrani Haldar, Saheb Chatterjee, Aditi Chatterjee and Indrajeet Bose.
-It marks the comeback of Haldar into Bengali television.
+Goyenda Ginni is an Indian Bengali crime drama anthology television series that aired from 7 September 2015 to 25 December 2016 on Zee Bangla.
+Produced by Shree Venkatesh Films, it starred Indrani Haldar, Saheb Chatterjee, Aditi Chatterjee and Indrajeet Bose.
 It replaced the show Raage Anuraage.

-It got back in March 2020 due to COVID-19 situation.
-This Show is 4th time repeat telecast on Zee Bangla on 13 May 2024 (Mon–Sun 12.00PM to 1.00PM); It fetched a highest trp of 8.0.
+Goyenda Ginni got back in March 2020 due to COVID-19 situation.
+This show was telecasted on Zee Bangla on 13 May 2024 for the 2nd time on populer demand (Mon–Sun from 12.00PM to 1.00PM).
+It fetched a high TRP of 8.0.

 Plot summary

 The main protagonist, Paroma Mitra leads a dual life of a housewife and a detective.
 The show features short stories of detective cases which Paroma solves.

 Parama Mitra first discovers her talent after her families treasured "mukut" (tiara) was lost.
 After safely returning the tiara to her grandmother and confronting the thief, Arup Roy a successful police officer who is the brother of her sister-in-law realises Paramas talent and asks her to solve a real life case.
 Parama accepts while also feeling guilty as her mother-in-law was not a fan of this as what she calls "men's jobs".